jordankaiser/documentation-drupal/chapter1/content-modeling/entities.md

 These are exportable via core's configuration management system and can also be used to provide default configuration during the install process or when a new module is enabled.
 They support translation but can't have user-configured fields, the data structure is limited to what is provided by core.

-What I think this all means is that Configuration entities are purposely limited data structures that drupal uses for core functionality.
+What I think this all means is that Configuration entities are purposely limited data structures

 ## Content Entities